 Dominance marking can be a problem when there is more than one dog or a cat in the house too.

-There can be conflicts when your dog is fearful as well as wanting to assert their dominance.
+There can be conflicts when your dog is fearful and wants to assert their dominance.

 A fundamental point to remember is that only a very small percentage of dogs actually assume a natural “leader of the pack” mentality from day one and this means that the majority of dogs end up auditioning for the role when the opportunity arises, which leads to marking their territory with urination tactics.

-This is where you have the opportunity to correct this line of thinking by letting your pet know that you are top dog, not them.
+This is where you can correct this line of thinking by letting your pet know that you are the top dog, not them.